Chapter 3

 "Excellent, Victoria!
 Very well done!
 You haven't let your studies slip one bit."

-"It's what I'm here for, Mr. Jones," Victoria replied, a faint smile touching her lips.
+"It's what I'm here for, Mr. Jones," Victoria replied, her lips curving into a small smile.

-Lincoln nodded, his expression turning more serious as he looked at her.
+His expression settled into something more thoughtful as he stared at her.
 "Victoria, I've seen your theoretical knowledge and your emergency response capabilities firsthand.
 They're exceptionally solid."

-He paused, his tone becoming deliberate.
-"Considering your current physical condition, I'm prepared to offer you a position in the Flight Operations Control Center as a flight operations controller.
+He paused, weighing his next words.
+"Considering your current condition, I'm prepared to offer you a position in the Flight Operations Control Center as a flight operations controller.
 Once you've had the baby and are ready, we can transition you to a pilot role.
 What do you say?
 Are you interested?"

 A flight operations controller?